evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 #### First Row Seats

-For the front row, the Volkswagen ID.
-Buzz Pro LWB offers two different seat types to choose from, catering to a range of comfort and style preferences.
+The front row offers two seat types to cater to various comfort and style preferences:

 The following functionalities are available on the **standard** seat: